ryanlevee/python_OOP_sample/README.md

 Here's a brief example of how the software works:

-1. The program monitors the SQL database for new vendor assignments.
+1. The program monitors the SQL database for units with new vendor assignments.
-2. When a new assignment is detected, it retrieves the parent case ID.
+2. When a new assignment is detected, it retrieves the parent case ID tied to the unit.
-3. The parent case ID is sent to the third-party API to get the corresponding child case ID.
+3. The parent case ID is sent to the third-party API to get the corresponding child case ID tied to the newly assigned vendor.
 4. The XML data received from the API is processed and the SQL database is updated.

 ## Modules